CLOUD2PREM/dbt2-iceberg-demo/README.md

 ```

 ## Project Conclusion and Data Flow Overview
 This project implements a seamless data pipeline across multiple environments.
 Airflow orchestrates the ETL processes, managing task dependencies and scheduling workflows.
-Trino serves as the query engine, moving data between Postgres (for structured, transactional tasks) and Apache Iceberg (for high-performance analytics and long-term storage in a lakehouse, backed by MinIO for object storage).
+Trino serves as the query engine, moving data between Postgres (for structured, transactional tasks) and Apache Iceberg (for high-performance analytics and long-term storage in a lakehouse, backed by HDFS for object storage).

-MariaDB supports the Hive Metastore, organizing Iceberg tables.
+HDFS supports the Hive Metastore, organizing Iceberg tables.
 We use dbt to initiate the ELT flow, seeding raw data into both Postgres and Iceberg, preparing it for further transformations.

-This architecture integrates Airflow, Trino, Iceberg, Postgres, MinIO, and dbt into a robust pipeline that efficiently manages and processes structured and unstructured data.
+This architecture integrates Airflow, Trino, Iceberg, Postgres, HDFS, and dbt into a robust pipeline that efficiently manages and processes structured and unstructured data.

 ![full_dag](https://github.com/user-attachments/assets/6801c202-0f70-418d-b707-40e36be01e15)